-To this end, and as a first step, this Report carefully examines the present condition of Brazil's science, technology and innovation systems (STIS), in order to understand and map out the country's future readiness landscape.
+To this end, and as a first step, this Report carefully examines the present condition of Brazil's science, technology and innovation system (STIS), in order to understand and map out the country's future readiness landscape.
 This process helps identify key priorities and focus areas, and finds existing roadblocks to the achievement of improved capacities in STIS.
 Additionally, this assessment considers insights and recommendations offered by international organizations and Brazil's local industry and entrepreneurial sectors (most importantly, the policy research and commentaries offered by CNI and MEI) regarding the current governance and efficiency of Brazil's STIS.
 This Report also examines the current challenges facing Brazil's global competitiveness and prospects for economic growth in light of the COVID-19 pandemic crisis.

-The second analytical layer offers readers a deeper look into Brazil's current state of future readiness based on data-driven exploration of the various components shaping the country's ITT triangle, in addition to those of a fourth underlying dimension pertaining to the strength of institutions and infrastructure.
-This analysis is based on a Future Readiness Evaluation Approach (FREA), which merges components of the Global Innovation Index (GII), the Global Talent Competitiveness Index (GTCI), and the Network Readiness Index (NRI) into a single analytical tool, defined as the 'Future Readiness Index'.
+The second analytical layer offers a deeper look into Brazil's current state of future readiness based on data-driven exploration of the various components shaping the country's ITT triangle, in addition to those of a fourth underlying dimension, pertaining to the strength of institutions and infrastructure.
+This analysis is based on a Future Readiness Evaluation Approach (FREA), which merges components of the Global Innovation Index (GII), the Global Talent Competitiveness Index (GTCI), and the Network Readiness Index' (FRI).
 FREA not only helps identify Brazil's competitive advantages, but also areas of opportunity and improvement, supporting the development of various recommendations for the country.
 Additionally, this approach identifies a range of economies (in the OECD Plus, BRICS and Latin American and Caribbean regional groups) excelling in areas where Brazil is underperforming; this report provides a commentary of international benchmarks and good practices as valuable references for Brazil.

-The third and final analytical layer explores Brazil's performance in the Future Readiness Index under different scenarios, drawn from previous findings.
+The third and final analytical layer explores Brazil's performance in the FRI under different scenarios, drawn from previous findings.
 Section 8 offers insights into the FREA in action in four different thematic areas: strengthened innovation, improved talent, better technology and solid institutions and infrastructure.

-Finally, the Report concludes by merging data-driven insights from the FREA with research insights drawn from international organizations and the private sector to generate a list of recommendations, both general and decurrent.
-Section 9 is by no means an exhaustive list of recommendations, and readers are highly encouraged to draw sector-specific guidelines from the lessons and data gathered.
-The section does, however, present both general recommendations and recommendations specific to particular ITT domains.
+Finally, the Report, by merging data-driven insights from the FREA with research insights drawn from international organizations and the private sector, generate a list of recommendations, both general and decurrent.
+Section 9 is by no means an exhaustive list of both general and specific to ITT domain recommendations.
+Readers are encouraged to draw on sector-specific guidelines from the lessons and data gathered.